acl-org/ACLPUB/docs/final-version.md

 Before the metadata is entered, please have all authors ensure that their names are correctly set in [their Global START profiles](https://www.softconf.com/l/super/scmd.cgi?ucmd=updateProfile).

-###  What if my paper's title or other metadata has changed since submission?

-Then please edit those metadata fields when you upload the camera-ready version, so that they will appear correctly in the table of contents, author index, conference schedule, etc.
+If your paper's title or other metadata has changed since submission, please edit those metadata fields when you upload the camera-ready version, so that they will appear correctly in the table of contents, author index, conference schedule, etc.
 <font color="red">Please also note that your name will appear in conference metadata as you have configured it in START</font>, so make sure that it is correct there (e.g., capitalization, full name, etc).
 You can change this on [user settings page](https://www.softconf.com/naacl2015/papers/user/scmd.cgi?scmd=updateProfile) of the START conference manager, under "User" &rarr; "Account Information" &rarr; "Update Profile".